-- For a first offence: your driver’s licence is suspended for 30 days.
+- For a first offence: your driver’s license is suspended for 30 days.

-- For a second offence: your driver’s licence is suspended for 90 days.
+- For a second offence: your driver’s license is suspended for 90 days.

-- For a third offence: you will lose your novice licence.
-You will need to re-apply for your licence and start all over, taking all tests and paying all fees.
+- For a third offence: you will lose your novice license.
+You will need to re-apply for your license and start all over, taking all tests and paying all fees.
 You will also lose any time discount you earned, any time you were credited, and any fees you have paid.

 What CVOR Points Would I Get As A Commercial Motor Vehicle Driver?

 Commercial motor vehicle (CMV) drivers, such as transport truck drivers, have to be incredibly careful of their driving record.
 Not only does their driving record impact whether or not they can maintain their current employment, but it also impacts whether they can obtain new employment in the future.

 When a police officer includes the CVOR number of the driver’s employer on the offence notice, the driver has to be incredibly careful.
 Not only are they facing a potential 6 demerit point record of conviction on their personal license, but their employer is now also facing a potential 5 CVOR point record of conviction.
 5 CVOR points is the highest possible penalty that can be issued for a conviction under the Highway Traffic Act and could result in the driver losing their employment.